Rohitkatkar10/Tableau_Things/README.md

 # Tableau_Things
-Torture the data till it reveals information.
+Torture the data till it reveals the information.